 Meanwhile while chicken is grilling: purée marinade and baste chicken often throughout grilling.
 Discard when done.

-1. I smash and make sure to blend the achiote paste as best I can in the marinade mixture.
+1. I break up and smash the achiote paste as best I can in the marinade mixture, making sure it's blended in.
 You can also puree in a blender for a smoother mixture after it cools.
 If it is not to your liking I here is an achiote spice blend substitute:

 Achiote Paste Alternative